JustusAdam/justusadam.github.io/website-2/content/quick_facts/sources.md

 ---
 weight: 30
-render: false
 ---

-The [Markdown](http://daringfireball.net/projects/markdown/syntax){:target="_blank"} sources for this site are on [GitHub](https://github.com/JustusAdam/justusadam.github.io){:target="_blank"} and open for you to read, and submit improvement suggestions to.
+The <a href="http://daringfireball.net/projects/markdown/syntax" target="_blank">Markdown</a> sources for this site are on <a href="https://github.com/JustusAdam/justusadam.github.io" target="_blank">GitHub</a> and open for you to read, and submit improvement suggestions to.

-You can also freely use any original content from this site, it is licensed under the [Creative Commons License](/legal/license.html){:target="_blank"}.
+You can also freely use any original content from this site, it is licensed under the <a href="/legal/license.html" target="_blank">Creative Commons License</a>.